atharvacc/c2GAN/README.md

 $ python preprocess.py --project 1_Isotropic_Liver
 ```

-Begin your train
+Starting trainning

 ```
 $ python main.py
 ```

-If you want to change the default parameter depend on yourself data , you can do this by the command line, for example:
+If you want to modify the default parameters, you can do this by the command line, for example:

 ```
 $ python main.py  --project 1_Isotropic_Liver  --image_size 128  --channels 1  --GPU 0  --epoch 100000 --type train